golemfactory/golem-js-preview-program/README.md

 Participants of the program are expected to share their feedback to help us improve the Golem Network, JS SDK, and docs.

-To participate in the program you must be recruited for one of the program editions.
+To participate in the program and win prizes you must be recruited for one of the program editions.
 For more details on the program check [here](https://preview.golem.network/).
+Even if we do not run an addition at this moment, you are welcome to use the program to facilitate your tour with Golem and JS SDK.

-If you encounter any issues during the realization of these tasks ask on the
-[Discord](https://chat.golem.network/) `#js-discussion` channel in the SDK section.
+If you encounter any issues during the realization of these tasks ask on the [Discord](https://chat.golem.network/) `#js-discussion` channel in the SDK section.

 We also encourage you to visit https://www.golem.network/, where you can find more information about our open-source project.